 Knee Injury Claims

-By Ruth Dolan.
-Last Updated 3rd February 2021.
+By Mark Ainsdale.
+Last Updated 4th May 2021.
 Welcome to our guide on knee injury claims and knee injury compensation.
 Knees are one of the most complex structures in your body.
 They are made up of a combination of bone and muscles as well as supporting and connective tissues, such as ligaments, tendons, and cartilage.
 Sustaining an injury to any of these parts could be very painful and lead to restricted movement and mobility through the joint itself and your lower body as a whole.

 If you have suffered a knee injury which has left you with a permanent or even temporary injury as a result of an accident which was someone else’s fault, you could be eligible to claim compensation.
 You may also be able to make a claim for a knee injury caused by the NHS (or other medical negligence) or as a result of an assault.